pivotal-cf/docs-pks/vsphere-nsxt-rpd-mpd.hbs.md

 	- Compute cluster1 (AZ1) with three ESXi hosts.
 	- Compute cluster2 (AZ2) with three ESXi hosts.
 	- Compute cluster3 (AZ3) with three ESXi hosts.
-- Each Compute cluster runs one instance of an Tanzu Kubernetes Grid Integrated Edition-provisioned Kubernetes cluster with three control plane nodes per cluster and a per-plan number of worker nodes.
+- Each Compute cluster runs one instance of an {{  vars.product }}-provisioned Kubernetes cluster with three control plane nodes per cluster and a per-plan number of worker nodes.

 #### Storage (vSAN)